Generic norms and metrics on countable abelian groups: Generic norms

 Also, since at the beginning the finite symmetric subset $F$ and a partial norm $\rho$ on $F$ were arbitrary, it shows that $\mathcal{G}$ is dense.\\

 Finally, we show how to get the ``moreover" part from the statement of the proposition.
 If $G$ is unbounded then we combine the two induction procedures from this proof and the proof of Theorem \ref{Urysohnnorms} into one.
 Besides the enumeration of triples $(T_n)_n$ as above, consider also the enumeration $\{(A_i,f_i):i\in\Nat\}$ (again with infinite repetition) of all pairs $(A,f)$, where $A$ is a finite rational metric space and $f:A\rightarrow \Rat$ a rational Kat\v etov function over $A$.
 Then we divide the induction procedure into odd and even steps.
 During odd steps, we take care of triples $(T_n)_n$ as above.
-During even steps, we take care of pairs $(A_n,f_n)_n$ as in the proof of Theorem \ref{Urysohnnorms}.
+During even steps, we take care of pairs $(A_n,f_n)_n$ as in the proof of Theorem \ref{Urysohnnorms}, just ensuring that the norm is bounded after every step.
 It follows that after the induction we get a norm $\lambda\in \mathcal{G}$ such that $(G,\lambda)$ is isometric to the rational Urysohn space. \end{proof} \begin{cor} Let $G$ be an unbounded infinitely-summed countable Abelian group.
 There exists an Abelian Polish metric group $\Gr$ which is extremely amenable and isometric to the Urysohn space such that for comeager-many norms $\lambda$ on $G$ we have

-In particular, for every such $G$ there is a norm $\lambda$ such that $(G,\lambda)$ is extremely amenable and isometric to the rational Urysohn space. \end{cor} \begin{remark} Although the results above show that for every infinitely-summed countable Abelian group $G$ there is the corresponding Abelian Polish metric group $\mathbb{G}$, one might ask whether there is actually \emph{a single} generic Abelian Polish metric group $\mathbb{H}$.
+In particular, for every such $G$ there is a norm $\lambda$ such that $(G,\lambda)$ is extremely amenable and isometric to the rational Urysohn space. \end{cor} \begin{remark} Although the results above show that for every infinitely-summed countable Abelian group $G$ there is a corresponding Abelian Polish metric group $\mathbb{G}$, one might ask whether there is actually \emph{a single} generic Abelian Polish metric group $\mathbb{H}$.
 That is, whether for every infinitely-summed countable Abelian group $G$ and a generic metric $\rho$ on $G$, we have $\overline{(G,\rho)}=\mathbb{H}$.

-The answer to that question is negative.
-We shall see in the next section that the Shkarin universal group and the group of the author (from \cite{Do1}) are two different generic Abelian Polish groups (their direct sum is another different example). \end{remark}
+Clearly, if $G_1$ and $G_2$ are two infinitely-summed countable abelian groups of bounded torsion, where the bounds are different for $G_1$ and $G_2$ respectively, then the corresponding generic metrics cannot give the same group after completion.
+However, it is reasonable to expect that the groups $\mathbb{G}_\infty(N)$, where $N\in\{0,2,3,4,\ldots\}$, from \cite{Nie1}, are the only generic abelian Polish groups.
+We remark here that $\mathbb{G}_\infty(0)$, constructed in \cite{Nie1}, is the completion of the Fra\" iss\' e limit of all finite abelian groups with rational norms.
+For $N\in\{2,3,4,\ldots\}$, $\mathbb{G}_\infty(N)$ is the completion of the Fra\" iss\' e limit of all finite abelian groups of exponent $N$ with rational norms.
+We refer the reader to \cite{Nie1} for more details. \end{remark}